 This puts the Huawei P40 Pro (256GB) at exactly the same price as the OnePlus 8 Pro (256GB) and makes it significantly less expensive than the iPhone 11 Pro and Galaxy S20 Ultra, which both cost well over £1000.

 Huawei clearly knows that, despite its rise to glory in recent years, it’s once again a challenger brand, given the fact 2019’s US-China trade wars left the tech giant without access to Google Mobile Services in its smartphones.
-For anyone who can get past that though, you really won’t find a better camera phone for the price.
+If you’re willing to live with the sacrifices you’re getting one of the best phones around and a true best camera phone champion.

 Huawei P40 Pro design – A touch of frost